A semi-discrete Active Flux method for the Euler equations on Cartesian grids: Detailed derivation of the multi-dimensional limiting

 \begin{theorem} If the edge-basis-function for the W-edge is

 then the other basis functions are

 \end{theorem}

-The edge-basis-function depends on $q_\text{SW}, q\text{W}, q_\text{NW}$, on whether the reconstruction of the W-edge is parabolic or hat, and -- this complicates things a little -- on whether the neighbouring edges (S and N) are reconstructed as hats or as parabolae.
-This is necessary due to global continuity and because the corner values $q_\text{SW}, q\text{NW}$ are shared with the S- and N-edges.
-As mentioned before, the value $q_\text{C}$ of the reconstruction at the cell center is chosen such that the average of the reconstruction agrees with the given one (zero for edge-basis-functions).
+The edge-basis-function depends on $q_\text{SW}, q_\text{W}, q_\text{NW}$, on whether the reconstruction of the W-edge is parabolic or hat, and -- this complicates things a little -- on whether the neighbouring edges (S and N) are reconstructed as hats or as parabolae.
+This is necessary due to global continuity and because the corner values $q_\text{SW}, q_\text{NW}$ are shared with the S- and N-edges.

 The final reconstruction is obtained through summation: \begin{theorem} The following reconstruction $q_\text{recon}$ interpolates all the point values along the boundary of the cell and its average agrees with the given cell average: